abalasa-amd/cvs/docs/what-is-cvs.rst

 =======================================

 CVS is a collection of test scripts that validate AMD AI clusters.
-Use CVS to verify cluster health, GPU/CPU node health, Host OS configuration checks, and NIC validations.
+Use CVS to verify cluster health, GPU/CPU node health, host OS configuration checks, and NIC (network interface card) validations.

 Here are the tests available in the CVS:

 -	**Platform tests**: Perform host OS configuration, BIOS, firmware/driver, and network configuration checks.
--	**Burn in health tests**: Perform AMD GPU Field Health Check (AGFHC), Transferbench, RocBLAS, rocHPL, and Babelstream tests.
+-	**Burn-in health tests**: Perform AMD GPU Field Health Check (AGFHC), TransferBench, rocBLAS, rocHPL, and Babelstream tests.
 -	**Network tests**: Perform ping checks and multi-node ROCm Communication Collectives Library (RCCL) validations for different collectives.
 - **InfiniBand (IB Perf)**: These tests are low-level network performance benchmarks that validate the raw communication capabilities of InfiniBand adapters and interconnects.
 These tests measure the fundamental building blocks that RCCL and other high-level libraries depend on.